 Paleoecological records suggests that Douglas-fir, red alder (Alnus rubra), and lodgepole pine (Pinus contorta) will be relatively resilient to the effects of climate change (31).
-Similarly, Oregon white oak created by drought or fires, or they may prove to be more robust to warmer temperatures than the trees that currently dominate areas where oak and chinquapin exist.
+Similarly, Oregon white oak (Quercus garryana), western white pine (Pinus monticola), and giant chinquapin (Chrysolepis chrysophylla) may expand into new ranges.
+Oregon white oak and giant chinquapin may fill in spaces created by drought or fires, or they may prove to be more robust to warmer temperatures than the trees that currently dominate areas where oak and chinquapin exist.
 Western white pine may move into current subalpine parkland areas and other upward / northward shifts.
 Hemlock and subalpine fir populations may move to higher elevations, but their overall region-wide viability is uncertain (31).
 While there may be suitable locations and favorable seasonal patterns to support these shifts, changes may produce complex and deleterious interactions.
 This is because the shifts will not happen evenly throughout the region or in predictable patterns, so new and varied landscape patterns may arise and present new challenges yet unknown.
 Maintaining updated information and enacting adaptive management, as outlined in the strategies and recommendations sections of this guidebook, will be key components of a thorough conservation strategy for the region's more sensitive plant species.